leonardcser/wpm-tracker.nvim/README.md

 - `:WPMStats` - Show detailed statistics
 - `:WPMLog` - Open your WPM log file
-- `:WPMClear` - Clear all WPM history and log file
+- `:WPMClear` - Clear all WPM history and log file (with confirmation prompt)
+- `:WPMPlot [N]` - Display ASCII charts of your WPM data (optionally limit to last N points)

 ## How It Works